-Input filespec on the remote host.
-Enclose in quotes if you want to preserve case and did not use the SET NOLOWERCASE command, or the filespec contains delimiters or symbols the FTP server can interpret in special ways.
-Use a comma between multiple filespecs.
+Input file specification on the remote host.
+Enclose in quotes if you want to preserve case and did not use the SET NOLOWERCASE command, or the file specification contains delimiters or symbols the FTP server can interpret in special ways.
+Use a comma between multiple file specifications.

-The remote filespec must conform to the filenaming conventions of the remote host.
+The remote file specification must conform to the file naming conventions of the remote host.
 In OpenVMS-to-OpenVMS file transfers, the remote-file and local-filename formats are the same.
 (See the local-filename parameter).